 Subscribe to my weekly newsletter and have new recipes delivered straight to you inbox.

 - 1 clove garlic, minced

 - Slice avocados in half, scoop out the flesh and remove and discard the pit.
 Place in a medium bowl, mash with a fork and toss with lime juice.

 - Stir in the remaining ingredients, leaving it as chunky or as smooth as you like.

-- Sprinkle with a little coarse salt or add a bit more lime juice if needed.
+- Sprinkle with a little sea salt or add a bit more lime juice if needed.